Top 20 Interpersonal Skills Employers Love (and Why They Do)

 Some specific examples of interpersonal skills that would fall under the category of verbal communication are public speaking, conflict management, persuasion, negotiation and collaboration.

-With studies showing that around 70–80% of communication is non-verbal, learning how to communicate through tone of voice, body language, mannerisms and expressions are key to being an effective communicator and getting your message across accurately.
+With studies showing that around 70–80% of communication is non-verbal, learning how to communicate through body language, mannerisms and expressions is key to being an effective communicator and getting your message across accurately.

 Non-verbal communication is also key to ensuring you make a good first impression.
-As people make first impressions on average in as little as 1/10th of a second, nonverbal communication skills, such as confidence, body language, behavior skills, attitude and tone of voice will help you develop a strong foundation in your interpersonal interactions with others.
+As people make first impressions on average in as little as 0.1 seconds, non-verbal communication skills such as confidence, body language, behavior skills, attitude and tone of voice will help you develop a strong foundation in your interpersonal interactions with others.

 A sign of exceptional interpersonal skills isn’t only being adept at sending your message across clearly, but also accurately receiving messages from others.
 And for this reason, active listening is a key interpersonal skill.